VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 ## Start NLX using docker-compose

-Now that we prepared all the requirements to run NLX we can start all components with docker-compose.
+Now we have prepared all the requirements to run NLX, we can start all components using Docker Compose.

 > Next to the certificates you created in [retrieve a demo certificate](../retrieve-a-demo-certificate.md) you also need certificates from internal PKI to encrypt traffic between NLX components (such as the Management API and the Inway).
 The demo already has a working PKI so you don't have to set this up yourself.

-First, let's clone the NLX project which contains the docker-compose file and it's dependencies:
+First, let's clone the NLX project.
+It contains the Docker Compose file and its dependencies.

 ```bash
 git clone --depth 1 https://gitlab.com/commonground/nlx/nlx.git nlx
 ```

-After the repository is cloned move into it:
+After the repository is cloned, move into it:

 ```bash
 cd nlx
 ```

-And set the hostname of the Inway (where `my-organization.nl:443` should be replaced with your own hostname).
+Set the hostname of the Inway (where `my-organization.nl:443` should be replaced with your own hostname).

 ```bash
 echo "INWAY_SELF_ADDRESS=my-organization.nl:443" > .env